Meet entry requirements

 To be eligible for entry to an undergraduate degree you must fulfil all of the following requirements:

-- Completed the Victorian Certificate of Education (VCE) or an equivalent qualification
+- Complete the Victorian Certificate of Education (VCE) or an equivalent qualification

-- Completed each of the prerequisite subjects for the course and any prerequisite tests, interviews or auditions
+- Complete each of the prerequisite subjects for the course and any prerequisite tests, interviews or auditions

-- Achieved the required marks in each of the prerequisite subjects.
-You can find these on every course page.
+- Achieve the required marks in each of the prerequisite subjects.
+You can find these on every course page

-- Achieved the minimum Australian Tertiary Admission Rank (ATAR), or notional ATAR for the degree.
-You can find these on every course page.
+- Achieve the minimum Australian Tertiary Admission Rank (ATAR), or notional ATAR for the degree.
+You can find these on every course page

 Based on your previous study, there are different ways to apply for an undergraduate course for mid-year entry as an international student.

 Apply through Victorian Tertiary Admissions Centre (VTAC) if you're: